MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/combining-this-method-with-remote-debugging.md

     windbg [-y KernelSymbolPath] [-k ConnectionOptions]
     ```

-    For more information about this step, see [Live Kernel-Mode Debugging Using WinDbg](performing-kernel-mode-debugging-using-windbg.md)
+    For more information about this step, see [Live Kernel-Mode Debugging Using WinDbg (Classic)](performing-kernel-mode-debugging-using-windbg.md)

     .